 Law, Technology, and Competition — Randy Picker

-Behavioral Law and Economics — Jonathan Masur
+The Behavioral Law & Economics of Consumer Choice — Jonathan Masur

 Property and Markets — Lee Fennell